 You don't need to know where you're going to get a head start in getting there.

-The world is a big place, with tons of room for improvisation.
 There's no rule that says that you need to start your college journey knowing your ultimate destination.
-In fact, whether our students declare their majors at the outset of their college careers or not, we want each and every one of them to continually explore options and opportunities-and we've created an environment and a culture where they can do just that.
+Whether our students declare their majors at the outset of their college careers or not, we want each and every one of them to continually explore options and opportunities-and we've created an environment and a culture where they can do just that.

-You'll still start taking classes specific to your major right out of the gate.
-Our experiential classes will put you in teams with other students on projects where you'll start out in over your head with no clue what you are doing, and finish strong with more confidence in your knowledge then you ever thought you could get out of one course.
+- Take classes specific to your major the first day of classes.
+Our experiential classes will put you in teams with students from other majors to work on projects where you'll gain teambuilding skills and more confidence than you ever thought you could get out of one course.

 Robert P. Stiller School of Business Undeclared Majors

 As an undeclared major, you'll find the support you need to choose the major that will lead to a career you love - as well as a chance to explore areas of business you never knew existed, such as a broad BSBA degree with a specialization in Business Law, International Business with a development focus, or the high-growth field of Management of Creative Media.
-A career services advisor dedicated to the Stiller School of Business will meet with you, assess your personality type through the Myers-Briggs Type Indicator and your skills through the Strong Interest Inventory, guide you to career research, and discuss various career options in majors within the division.
+A career services advisor dedicated to the Stiller School of Business will meet with you and guide you to career research, and discuss various career options in majors within the division.
 You can also speak to the program director or professors in various majors to learn more.
 After this process, most students are comfortable working with their faculty advisor to declare a major by their sophomore year.

 Division of Communication & Creative Media Undeclared Majors

-Being an undeclared major in the Division of Communication & Creative Media allows you to test your interest in different fields and take advantage of our Upside-Down Curriculum by enrolling in a variety of classes in different majors during your first two semesters.
-You'll work closely with the assistant dean, who will begin helping you select classes and balance your schedule as early as June, before you start in September.
-As you discover more about the fields that interest you, you will continue to work with the assistant dean as your advisor until you declare your major at the end of your first year.
+As an undeclared major in the Division of Communication & Creative Media you will be able to explore your interests in different communication and media fields before you choose a career path.
+Champlain's Upside-Down Curriculum allows you to enroll in a variety of classes in different majors during your first two semesters.
+You'll work closely with the CCM assistant dean who will help you select classes as early as June, before you start in September, and will continue to be your advisor while you discover more about the fields that interest you.
+A career services advisor, dedicated to Communication and Creative Media, will be available to guide you on your career research and discuss various career options in majors within the division.
+You can also speak to the program directors and professors in the fields that interest you before declaring your major at the end of your first year.

 Division of Education & Human Studies Undeclared Majors

 You may know you want to work with people but not be sure in what capacity.
 Or you may know you want to teach but not be sure at what level.
 As an undeclared major in the Division of Education & Human Studies, you'll find the support you need to choose the major that will lead to a career you love.
-A career services advisor dedicated to the Division of Education & Human Studies will meet with you, assess your personality type through the Myers-Briggs Type Indicator and your skills through the Strong Interest Inventory, guide you to career research, and discuss various career options in majors within the division.
+A career services advisor dedicated to the Division of Education & Human Studies will meet with you and guide you to career research, and discuss various career options in majors within the division.
 You can also speak to the program director or professors in various majors to learn more.
 You will also take "Concepts of Self" and "Rhetoric I", as part of the Core Curriculum, during your first semester to help with self-expression and self-identity.
 In addition, you will take the psychology course "The Learning Curve," to help further your exploration in regard to your own learning.
 After this process, most students are comfortable working with their faculty advisor to declare a major by their sophomore year.

 Division of Information Technology & Sciences Undeclared Majors